buffalojoec/modular-svm/README.md

 as expand the landscape of possible products and services that can be built within its ecosystem.

-But let's push the envelope.
-Imagine if we engineered this new isolated SVM to be an assembly of entirely independent modules.
+👉 But let's push the envelope.
+Imagine if we engineered this new isolated SVM to be an assembly of **entirely independent modules**.
 Any SVM implementation could simply drive these modules through well-defined interfaces.

 This further disintegrates the barriers to SVM-compatible projects by requiring significantly less overhead to architect custom solutions.
 Teams could simply